dasch-swiss/dsp-docs/docs/developers/knora-web-app/contribution/index.md

 # Style guide

-Angular Material has been chosen to style the GUI elements and the typography.
+Angular Material has been chosen to style the GUI elements and the typography of Knora-App.

 ## Typography classes